 - As requested by AHPRA

-The request of review must be received at the Faculty in writing by the IMG, within 20 working days of notification of the PESCI outcome (to the applicant) and only if the initial PESCI outcome was favorable.
+The request of review must be received at the Faculty in writing by the IMG, within 20 working days of notification of the PESCI outcome (to the candidate) and only if the initial PESCI outcome was favorable.
 The panel will determine if a review based on documentation provided is sufficient or whether a full PESCI interview is required.
 The cost of a PESCI review attracts 50% of the full PESCI fee.

 Appeal of PESCI

 A candidate may appeal a PESCI recommendation, but only on the basis of procedural errors.
 Appeals on the basis of substantive matters or recommendation outcomes will be dismissed; recommendations cannot be overturned or amended by the appeal panel.
 Appeals must be in writing and received by the RACGP within 10 working days of the date of the PESCI Outcome report, along with an administration fee of $1000.
 Appeals are heard by an independent appeals panel.
 Candidates may not attend the appeal, however may provide a submission in support of their appeal.
 Candidates will be notified of the appeal outcome promptly following a decision.
-If successful, the administration fee is refundable, and candidates may be required to re-sit their PESCI (usually, at no charge).
+If successful, the administration fee is refundable, and candidates may be required to re-sit their PESCI (usually, at no charge).v

 Level 1 ABC Centre